Lake Melville

 Lake Melville is an estuary of Hamilton Inlet (itself an extension of Groswater Bay) on the Labrador coast of the Canadian province of Newfoundland and Labrador.
-Comprising 3069 sqkm and stretching 140 km inland to Happy Valley-Goose Bay, it forms part of the largest estuary in the province, primarily draining the Churchill River and Naskaupi River watersheds.
+Comprising 3069 km2 and stretching 140 km inland to Happy Valley-Goose Bay, it forms part of the largest estuary in the province, primarily draining the Churchill River and Naskaupi River watersheds.
 Both Lake Melville and Hamilton Inlet are encircled by mountains, with primary settlements at Happy Valley-Goose Bay, North West River, and Sheshatshiu.
 It is the 46th largest lake globally.

 Name

 Lake Melville was named for Henry Dundas, first Viscount Melville, who served as Britain's lord of the Admiralty in 1804 and 1805.

 Geography

 Lake Melville is situated in central Labrador.
 To the south are the Mealy Mountains while another inlet (Double Mer) is located to the north.
 The Churchill River flows into the southwest point of Lake Melville.
 Lake Melville extends further inland between the communities of North West River and Sheshatshiu and these extensions are known as "Little Lake" and "Grand Lake".
 The Naskaupi River flows into Grand Lake.

 Lake Melville is served by the Trans-Labrador Highway network.
 Route 500 spans from the mouth of the Churchill River at Happy Valley-Goose Bay to Labrador West while Route 510 goes from Happy Valley-Goose Bay to Blanc-Sablon where a ferry can be taken to Newfoundland.
 Route 520 is a paved highway on the west coast of Lake Melville connecting Happy Valley-Goose Bay, Sheshatshiu and North West River.
 Rigolet and Mud Lake are the only two communities in the region that cannot be reached by road.